SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Like most games, roleplayers must overcome a series of obstacles to reach a ﬁnal goal.
 But in roleplaying games, that combination of obstacles and goals, called an adventure, takes on the same structure as a story.
-Both have an exposition, progressively more diﬃcult challenges to overcome, a climax, and a resolution.
+Both have an exposition, progressively more difficult challenges to overcome, a climax, and a resolution.
 You can use movies, television shows, novels, or comic books to come up with ideas for adventures, always remembering that the players get to decide how their characters